Quasinormal modes, Hawking radiation and absorption of the massless scalar field for Bardeen black hole surrounded by perfect fluid dark matter: QNMs of a massless scalar field perturbation

 \section{QNMs of a massless scalar field perturbation}

-In this section, we plan to study the relationship of QNMs with dark matter $\alpha$, magnetic charge $g$ and spherical harmonic index $l$, respectively.
-In order to calculate the QNMs of Bardeen black hole surrounded by PFDM for the massless scalar field, we adopt the WKB method.
+In this section, we plan to study the relationship of QNMs with overtone number $n$, spherical harmonic index $l$, dark matter parameter $\alpha$ and magnetic charge $g$, respectively.
+In order to calculate the QNMs of Bardeen black hole surrounded by PFDM for a massless scalar field, we adopt the WKB method.
 Schutz and Will who considered that the perturbation equation for a particle has the form of Schr\"{o}dinger-like equation, proposed a semi-analytical method to obtain the QNMs, i.e., WKB method and found its accuracy is about 6$\%$ \cite{Schutz:1985km}.
-Iyer and Will expanded it to the third order letting its accuracy up to 1$\%$ \cite{Iyer:1986np}.
-Then Konoplya promoted it to the sixth order \cite{Konoplya:2003ii} and the thirteenth order is developed by Matyjasek and Opala \cite{Matyjasek:2017psv}.
+Iyer and Will expanded it to the 3rd-order letting its accuracy up to fractions of 1$\%$ for the fundamental mode \cite{Iyer:1986np}.
+Then Konoplya promoted it to the 6th-order \cite{Konoplya:2003ii} and the 13th-order is developed by Matyjasek and Opala \cite{Matyjasek:2017psv}.
 But it should be noted that WKB method has a characteristic of asymptotic convergence, its accuracy cannot be improved simply by increasing the order of formula.
-To pursue the efficiency and accuracy of calculation, we exploit the 6th WKB method to compute the QNMs of the black hole, which can be written as \cite{Konoplya:2003ii}
+To pursue the efficiency and accuracy of calculation, we exploit the 6th-order WKB method to compute the QNMs of the black hole, which can be written as \cite{Konoplya:2003ii}

 Where $\Lambda_{i}$ denotes a higher-order correction, $\Lambda_2$ and $\Lambda_3$ are given by \cite{Iyer:1986np}